BrianWang-SZ/chemp/README.md

 # Chemp

-This repo is a solution of the [programming projects](https://github.com/CrawfordGroup/ProgrammingProjects) designed by Crawford Group under the guidance of Dr. Francesco A. Evangelista and all lab members.
+This repo is an C++ implementation following the [programming projects](https://github.com/CrawfordGroup/ProgrammingProjects) tutorial designed by Crawford Group under the guidance of Dr. Francesco A. Evangelista and the lab members.